MadPanCake/docusaurus/docs/unlimited-adventures/updating.md

 #### Step 6
-💾 Copy all contents of `Update Files` to your main server folder.\
+💾 Copy all contents of 📁`Update Files/` to your main server folder.\
 (Click "Change files in the destination")

   </TabItem>

   <TabItem value="2.6.1" label="Update 2.6.1">

 #### Step 1